elhub/devxp-linux/README.md

 ```
 The script will ask for your **sudo password** and then your **BECOME password**.
 Those are both the same password, which is your Ubuntu WSL password.

 > After completing the auto-setup, the reminder frequency can be adjusted by adding a line to the `$HOME/.local/devxp/config.yml` file.
-Simply include `cooldown: 8`, where the number represents the desired number of days between reminders.
+Simply include a line like `cooldown: 8`, where the number represents the desired number of days between reminders.
 Note that the `config.yml` file starts empty, so you need to add this line yourself.
 By default, the reminder cooldown is set to 7 days.

 Once the script has finished, you should see an output similar to: